seananderson/csl-abbrev/README.md

 repository and write the regular expressions to make this work, please feel free.
 (And let me know!)

-If you have problems or additions, please contact me at sean "at" seananderson.ca.
+If you have problems or additions, please contact me at sean "at" seananderson.ca or file a GitHub issue.

 [Pandoc]: http://johnmacfarlane.net/pandoc/index.html
 [zotero]: http://citationstylist.org/2011/10/19/abbreviations-for-zotero-test-release/